 top of page

-Updated: Apr 3
+Updated: Jun 3

-Before making any changes, it's important to get a firm grasp of your starting point.
-To do so, consider spending some time with your leadership team to revisit your current business model and examine the following:
+Before implementing any changes, it's important to have a thorough understanding of your starting point.
+Consider reviewing your current business model with your leadership team and analyze the following:

-• Business activities that currently generate revenue
+• The business activities that currently generate revenue.

-• Essential resources including talent, know-how (intangible assets – contracts, supply side relationships, intellectual property), software, equipment and facilities, and materials
+• Essential resources including talent, know-how (intangible assets – contracts, supply side relationships, intellectual property), software, equipment and facilities, and materials.

-• Your value proposition
+• Your value proposition.

-• Customer relationships
+• Customer relationships.

 One of the most effective ways to improve cash flow is to focus on managing customer credit and accounts receivables.
 Here are some questions to help get you started: